 Dignity Not Despair: is a non-profit organization that donates makeup and hygiene products to female refugees.
-They understand that even a seemingly small deed can have a major impact on one’s state of mind.
 By donating these items, they aim to help these women maintain their dignity, a sense of normalcy, give a bit of hope, and as a result, promote emotional and mental well-being.
-Founded by Kristen Gibson and Stacy Lee.
-In March 2016, they volunteered as humanitarian aid workers in Greece to assist with the Syrian refugee crisis.
+In 2016, they volunteered to assist with the Syrian refugee crisis.
 While handing out donations, two women pulled them aside and shyly asked them if they had any makeup.
 They were struck by this request, and it continued to resonate with them after they came home.
 Providing food, shelter and clothing in crisis situations is essential, but they also realized that there is a need for goods that help provide something equally important, which is one's dignity.

 GOOD+ Foundation: partners with a national network of leading programs to break the cycle of family poverty through the power of donated goods and services.
 Founded in 2001 by Jessica Seinfeld shortly after the birth of her first child.
 16 years later, they have donated almost 35 million items to a national network of over 155 antipoverty programs.
-Together with their partners, they have helped improve positive outcomes for families.
 Pom Pom at Home was glad to donate over $30k retail worth of baby bedding and pillowcases, many of which went to help the families from Hurricane Harvey.

 The WellHouse: Pom Pom at Home is truly honored to be a part of such an amazing organization like The WellHouse.
 The WellHouse is a rescue and recovery organization for women who are victims of sexual exploitation and trafficking.
 The WellHouse is a nonprofit organization offering immediate shelter and long term housing to women who have been sexually exploited through human trafficking.
 Along with our other partners were were able to donate all of the bedding and home goods for 2 of the homes constructed that will ultimately house girls rescued from human trafficking.
 The WellHouse is home to 20 girls ages 18-59.
 In the past 5 years, The WellHouse has rescued more than 200 women.